pulp-platform/chimera/README.md

 `make chim-sw`

 This step must be executed before building the hardware to ensure the correct generation of the bootrom.

-To build the host device bootrom:

-`make chim-bootrom-init`

 To build Chehsire simulation files for ModelSim: